 The frame and slatted headboard is constructed from solid Alder with a Walnut stained finish.

-The legs and drawer pulls are made from sandblasted tube steel and have been left unfinished for a raw but modern look.
+The legs and drawer pulls are made from sandblasted tube steel and have been left unfinished for a raw yet refined look.